 Story number 3

 I was working late.
-My wife and I had a small fight this morning.
+My wife and I had a small fight this morning that circled in my mind.
 While parking outside the office I was still feeling tense, and my wife’s words were wrapped around my head.
 We had fought more often lately and they were always about me being too busy and not having enough time for the family.
-Even when I was with them, she said, I was somewhere else - constantly on the phone.
+Even when I was with them, she said, I was somewhere else.
+I was constantly on the phone.